- 1 Because it's wine-tasting season

 11 Reasons We LOVE Fall

-Sunny beach days and summer Fridays may be over, but with the change of seasons comes autumn colors, cozy sweaters and pumpkin spice everything.
+Sunny beach days and summer Fridays may be over, but with the change of seasons comes autumn colors, cozy sweaters, and pumpkin spice everything.
 Read on for all the reasons we can't get enough of fall.

 Because it's wine-tasting season

 One of our favorite parts of fall?
-The wine-tasting.
+Wine-tasting.
 On the east coast just two hours outside NYC, the North Fork is the perfect place to sample small-batch vintages.
 We love Jamesport Vineyards, where you can drink five flights in a 19th-century barn, the 500-acre waterfront Macari Vineyards and Mattebella Vineyards, a mom-and-pop winery with a charming farmhouse that pours some of the best Cabernet Franc around.
 On the west coast, Napa's Liana Estates just opened on 100 hilly acres in Carneros offering morning yoga, culinary classes, oyster-shucking lessons and romantic dinners in the on-site olive grove.
 JS Tip: Don’t miss crush in September and October, when you can stomp grapes at Grgich Hills Estate or blend your own Merlot at Rutherford Hill Winery.

 Because fall foliage is ridiculously beautiful